waltbt/patriot_pkg/readme.md

 The file is only set up for the Patriot tracker and needs to be changed to set up other devices.
 Use install_all.bash for all the trackers.

+## Testing
+It can be tested with a ROS setup or a nonROS test file (test_tracker.cpp) is included in the include folder.
+Simply make with the makefile and run.
+It should read from a connected tracker.

 ## What is a Polhemus Tracker?
 A Polhemus Tracker is a device that uses magnetic signals to locate a tracking device in space relative to a source.
 It gives the pose (position and orientation) of the tracker. https://polhemus.com/